 In this tutorial, you’ll learn how to use Power Query for currency conversions in Power BI.
-You may watch the full video of this tutorial at the bottom of this blog.
+You can watch the full video of this tutorial at the bottom of this blog.

 The method discussed in this blog will help you solve problems in your currency rates table using the last available rate.